 This is the internet before it got serious.
 Windows XP's candy-colored interface.
 Early 2000s websites with chunky navigation.
 MySpace customizations.
 Bold, slightly chaotic, unapologetically fun.
-Y2K design rejects the idea that software has to feel neutral and professional — it embraces color, personality, and a knowing nostalgia for the era when the internet felt new and weird.
+Y2K design leans into color, personality, and a knowing nostalgia for the era when the internet felt new and weird.
 Apps built with this style get noticed, shared, and remembered.
 If someone opens your app and doesn't immediately have an opinion, you've done something wrong.

 Early-2000s internet energy — chunky, colorful, unapologetically fun.
 The style that gets noticed, shared, and remembered.